pikatchu/closedsource/book/0130-factions.md

 "What about Tyrone?" she asked.

-Brielle didn’t answer at first.
+Brielle didn't answer at first.
 She just kept driving, silent and focused.

 Then, finally, she spoke—her voice quiet, restrained.